holochain/HOW/HOW/social/process/how/how-v1.md

 ### HOW Tree

 Rather than using the pattern of storing and identifying standards as a long numerical list (as in RFCs or EIPs), HOWs are identified by a semantic path in a hierarchy.
 This allows their relationship and types to be more readily understood.
 The HOW tree is stored directly as a file hierarchy in a git repo.
-The HOW tree encompasses different types of standards where the type is represented as the directory structure of in the tree.
+The HOW tree encompasses different types of standards where the type is represented as the directory structure in the tree.
 The initial structure is:

 ```
 HOW/